 Coding Club: a positive peer-learning community

-A student-staff collaboration is helping people to improve their statistics and programming skills through workshops and online tutorials thanks to an alumni-funded grant.
+A student-staff collaboration is helping people to improve their statistics and programming skills through workshops and online tutorials.

 Increasing statistical and programming skills

 Statistics and programming are subjects that students often find tricky.
 But instead of tackling these complex problems alone, they can now turn to a supportive community thanks to alumni donations to the Edinburgh Fund.

 In autumn 2016, Dr Isla Myers-Smith was awarded an Innovation Initiative Grant of £2,720 to set up Coding Club, a peer-to-peer teaching initiative.
-The Club, a collaboration between academic staff, PhD students and recent graduates of the Ecology and Environmental Science programme, aims to reduce statistics anxiety (worry about a lack of quantitative skills) and code fear (the fear of programming) among students in the School of GeoSciences, the School of Biological Sciences and beyond.
+The Club is a collaboration between academic staff, PhD students and recent graduates of the Ecology and Environmental Science programme.
+It aims to reduce statistics anxiety (worry about a lack of quantitative skills) and code fear (the fear of programming) among students in the School of GeoSciences, the School of Biological Sciences and beyond.

 The alumni funding enabled the Coding Club team to deliver regular in-person workshops and develop online learning materials.

 Students as learners and teachers

 Coding Club is not a course but a non-assessed way for students and early career researchers across all stages to gain specific quantitative skills.
 The 2016-17 academic year saw the delivery of 15 student-led workshops on topics such as data visualisation and efficient data analysis with Gergana Daskalova as the primary Coding Club coordinator, working along with an enthusiastic team of undergraduates and PhD students.